RCPRG-ros-pkg/velma_docs/_docs/04_running/01_startup.md

 **Description**

 This script removes all shared memory files, in `/dev/shm/` directory, related to control system of Velma.
-This cleanup is needed before every start-up of the system.
+This cleanup is needed when the communication channels are blocked.
+This problem may sometimes occur.